 Servicemembers who had already retired, and those who joined the military prior to January 1, 2018, were grandfathered into the current military retirement systems (either High Pay, High-3, or REDUX).

-That said, certain current servicemembers who had less than a given amount of service time were given the option to opt into the Blended Retirement System. (see section below for BRS eligibility).
+That said, certain current servicemembers who had less than a given service time were allowed to opt into the Blended Retirement System. (see the section below for BRS eligibility).